Top 50 Fashion Designers of All Time

 Being way more than a famous shoe designer, Manolo Blahnik is the man who can single-handedly make a woman feel instantly sexy with his ultra sophisticated, wildly fun high heel shoes.
 Becoming a household name through shows like Sex and the City and his never ending list of celebrity endorsements, Manolo Blahnik has become one of the most influential shoe designers of our time.
 Unfortunately it is known in fashion circles that when Blahnik dies there will be no more Manolos.
 There is no protégé or heir and no desire from the great designer to have the label continue without him.

-Being a New Yorker born on April 9, 1963, Marc Jacobs suffered a lot with the dead of his father at the age of 7.
+Born on April 9, 1963 in New York City, Marc Jacobs suffered a lot with the death of his father at the age of 7.
 He would eventually move in with his grandmother and that made all the difference.
 Marc entered the Parsons School of Design and later position at Perry Ellis.
 Jacobs launched his own collection in 1986, started his own label and continued to impress the fashion world.

 26. Mary Quant